The Best Vietnam War Games18 Nov 2020 11

 There’s no pithy way to sum up the Vietnam War without cheapening events or glossing over crucial details of one of the most complicated conflicts of the modern era.
 What began as a regional shift in power dynamics after the departure of the occupying Japanese troops metastasized into a long and bloody hot war between the planet’s superpowers, and a cultural and political referendum in the United States.

-This is our guide to the best Vietnam War games you can play in 2018, if you’re keen on examining this misunderstood conflict.
+This is our guide to the best Vietnam War games you can play right now, if you’re keen on examining this misunderstood conflict.

 Squad Battles: Dien Bien Phu, Squad Battles: Tour of Duty & Squad Battles: Vietnam